huy/maven-quickstart/README.md

     ...
     </project>

 Binding goal to phase (aka attaching goal to phase) is crucial to maven.
-Binding can be done in source code using anotation (e.g. `@phase`) or explictily in `pom.xml`.
+Binding can be done implicitly in source code (default binding) using anotation (e.g. `@phase`) or explictily in `pom.xml`.

     <project>
     ...